ngs-fzb/SARSCOV2seq/README.md

 conda deactivate
 ```

-Follow instruction from here: https://github.com/ngs-fzb/MTBseq_source to activate GATK
-may need to rename gatk to gatk3 and use gatk-register in the environments /bin directory.
+For more information on MTBseq click here: https://github.com/ngs-fzb/MTBseq_source

-copy reference fasta and annotation to the mtbseq ref directory
+Copy reference fasta and annotation to the mtbseq /ref/ directory!

 ### iVar
 ```